annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 > Obviously, we care about more than just fairness.
 Experiments supporting double-blind reviewing need to establish that the treatment (double-blind reviewing) is not only more fair than the control (traditional reviewing) but also more effective.
 Does the treatment accept better papers (with more potential for growth) than the control, or is treatment merely more random than the control?
 Thus far, most experiments (Tomkins, Zhang, and Heavlin 2017; Stelmakh, Shah, and Singh 2019) have more to say about fairness than effectiveness.

-Note that the "better papers" are defined as those "with more potential for growth".
-However, growth is a process largely influenced not only by conference publication, but also how the community receives the work afterwards... which is in itself does not just depend on the research merit.
+I fully agree that the overall goal is to find papers with more scientific merit, rather than simply distribute acceptances evenly in the community.
+However, "potential for growth" means not only that the paper offers room for building on its ideas, but also that the community would do so.
+And that second part, once again, depends on more than science.
 Consider at least the following factors:

 * The Matthew effect: "enhancement of the position of already eminent scientists who are given disproportionate credit in cases of collaboration or of independent multiple discoveries" {%cite Merton_1968_Matthew_Effect_in_Science_reward_and_communication_systems_of_science_are_considered %};
-* Big labs also get more opportunities for post-publication PR: more resources to write blog posts and travel to give talks, more invitations to participate in panels and give talks;
+* Post-publication PR, which is also easier for the big labs that have more resources to write blog posts and travel to give talks.
+They also receive many more  invitations to participate in panels and give talks.
-* We've still got the same bag of unconscious social biases that travels with us everywhere.
-Campaigns like <a href="https://twitter.com/intent/tweet?button_hashtag=CiteBlackWomen&ref_src=twsrc%5Etfw" class="twitter-hashtag-button" data-show-count="false">#CiteBlackWomen</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> are a response to a very unfair reality.
+* How papers are received is still at least partly influenced by the same unconscious biases discussed above.
+Campaigns like <a href="https://twitter.com/intent/tweet?button_hashtag=CiteBlackWomen&ref_src=twsrc%5Etfw" class="twitter-hashtag-button" data-show-count="false">#CiteBlackWomen</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> are a response to an unfortunate reality.

 All of that means that even if a paper from an unknown lab and/or underrepresented community gets published at ACL, it will likely not make such a big splash as one with a similarly good idea, but coming from Stanford -- and that means that fewer people will adopt and build upon its results.
 Hence the "potential for growth" was never going to be the same.
-So if we are to optimize for that we should just publish everything by the big labs.

-Granted, we do not know precisely how the programs would change from double-blindness, but here's what we do know:
+Granted, we do not know exactly how double-blindness would change our conference programs, but here's what we do know:

 * When ICLR went double-blind, we had a natural experiment which showed that preprints do make a difference; so we do know for a fact that the content of the program *would* change to some extent {% cite BharadhwajTurpinEtAl_2020_De-anonymization_of_authors_through_arXiv_submissions_during_double-blind_review %}.
 * The bias against underrepresented communities should be reduced.
-For instance, there is evidence that female first authors get a better chance {% cite RobertsVerhoef_2016_Double-blind_reviewing_at_EvoLang_11_reveals_gender_bias %}.
+For instance, there is evidence that in double-blind review female first authors get a better chance {% cite RobertsVerhoef_2016_Double-blind_reviewing_at_EvoLang_11_reveals_gender_bias %}.
 * Even if this does increase randomness in peer review, as Kenneth Church predicts, that might actually be a good thing for progress {% cite PluchinoBiondoEtAl_2018_Talent_versus_luck_role_of_randomness_in_success_and_failure %}: among other things, their model suggests that random awards of grant funding would be more effective than preferentially awarding more grants to people who had already received grants in the past.
 * a more inclusive process should be beneficial for geographic diversity, which in case of NLP should propel language inclusivity {% cite JoshiSantyEtAl_2020_State_and_Fate_of_Linguistic_Diversity_and_Inclusion_in_NLP_World %}.
 Furthermore, this should improve the flow of ideas and collaborations between subcommunities, and "ethnically diverse" papers have a larger impact {% cite AlShebliRahwanEtAl_2018_preeminence_of_ethnic_diversity_in_scientific_collaboration %}.

 Judging by the overall direction of ACL 2020, and the presence of diversity&inclusion chairs in the recent conferences, the ACL organization now does aim to improve diversity, and double-blindness would be helpful for that.
-I hope that as the social movement towards diversity&inclusion grows, the community would also gradually become more receptive towards picking up and developing ideas from less-famous labs.
+I hope that as the social movement towards diversity&inclusion grows, the community would also gradually become more interested in picking up and developing non-mainstream ideas.

 ### "Small labs need arXiv"